 For a more comprehensive guide on employee engagement, check out our “employee engagement explained” page.

-Employee engagement seems to be the buzzword constantly reverberating throughout the global HR arena.
-But is it legitimate?
-I mean, really, does it matter if employees are engaged?
-Are organizations with engaged employees any better off?
-And I’m not talking about employees being better off emotionally (no one cares about that); I mean does the company have stronger financial performance and operational efficiency with engaged employees?
+Employee engagement drives individual performance in an organization, but do companies with more engaged employees outperform those with a less-engaged workforce?
+Can the company show a stronger financial performance and operational efficiency with engaged employees?
 If not, then employee engagement is just another time-wasting hoax for executives to deal with until the HR department comes up with a bigger-and-better distraction to throw their way.

-Anyone who agrees with the statements and questions posed in the previous paragraph hasn’t taken the time to do a routine Google search on employee engagement research.
 Scholars, consultants, non-profits, and companies have been researching the ROI of employee engagement for quite some time.
 The correlative data revealed in their research initiatives is significant.
-Here are some recent findings:
+Here are some findings:

 In research prepared for the UK government (Engaging for Success: enhancing performance through employee engagement), David MacLeod and Nita Clarke found the following correlations to employee engagement:

 - Companies with low engagement scores earn an operating income 32.7 percent lower than companies with more engaged employees.